ivanov-slk/linalg-self-edu/README.md

 # mldl-self-edu
-Various implementations for self-education purposes on a few ML/DL topics.
+Various implementations for self-education purposes on a few Linear algebra topics.